juandpinto/thesis-manuscript/source/12_methods.md

 ## Calculations

-For each lemma, the CHVL includes three measures: frequency, range, and U~DP~ (dispersion).
+For each lemma, the FDOSH includes three measures: frequency, range, and U~DP~ (dispersion).
 It uses dispersion as its sorting value.
 Let's look at how each of these is calculated.
 Range will be addressed in the export section, since the script calculates it on the spot as the list is created.

 ### Frequency {#methods-frequency}